 Dr. Barrett decided to return to Richmond, open a dental practice, and for twenty years, also served as an adjunct professor at the Virginia Commonwealth University School of Dentistry.
 He is active with and has served on the board of directors for the Richmond Dental Society and has participated in mission projects with the Virginia Dental Association.
 Dr. Barrett maintains membership in the James River and Titanium study clubs to keep apprised of all the new techniques and technology that keep dentistry exciting.

 Today, Dr. Barrett enjoys treating lifelong friends and long term patients.
 For him, one of the most fulfilling aspects of being a dentist is seeing patients grow up, and bring their own children to see him for their dental needs.
-Dr. Barrett has been awarded Top Dentist by Virginia Living for four times and counting since 2013, there’s a reason patients keep coming back.
+Dr. Barrett has been awarded Top Dentist by Virginia Living for five times and counting since 2013, there’s a reason patients keep coming back.